lsst-dm/dmtn-113/index.rst

 the number of visits. :numref:`fig-oracle-15x15-mpi-select` shows these dependencies.
 Scaling these two queries to 12 months as required by AP pipeline is probably a most significant problem in PPDB.
+:numref:`fig-oracle-15x15-mpi-insert` shows insert time as a function of visit number.
+Full time (marked as "store_real" on plot) shows linear dependency and is significantly lower than select time.
+Total time is dominated by insert time for DIAObject, that time is much higher than insert time for DAISource and DIAForcedSource, this is due to more complex indices needed for DIAObject.

 .. figure:: /_static/fig-oracle-15x15-mpi-select.png
    :name: fig-oracle-15x15-mpi-select